ddewaele/com.ecs.samples.spring.simple.rest/README.md

 		<property name="authenticationManager" ref="clientAuthenticationManager" />
 	</bean>

+## authenticationManager not defined.

+### Error message

-- No bean named 'org.springframework.security.authenticationManager' is defined
+No bean named 'org.springframework.security.authenticationManager' is defined

+### Description

-The following error occurs if you don't have an authenticaiton provider in your Spring Context.
+The following error occurs if you don't have an authentication provider in your Spring Context.

 	org.springframework.beans.factory.NoSuchBeanDefinitionException:
 	No bean named 'org.springframework.security.authenticationManager' is defined: